ProgrammingMY/genshin-rpg/README.md

 ## GET STARTED

-Use `.help` to get the latest list of commands availble.
+Use `.help` to get the latest list of commands available.

 ## Screenshot